Modelling Concurrency with Comtraces and Generalized Comtraces: Algebraic Properties of Comtrace and Generalized Comtrace Congruences

 \section{Algebraic Properties of Comtrace and Generalized Comtrace Congruences}

-Algebraic properties of trace congruence operations such as \emph{left/right cancellation} and \emph{projection} are well understood \cite{Ma2}.
-They are intuitive and powerful tools with many applications \cite{Di}.
-In this section we will present equivalent properties for both comtrace and g-comtrace congruence.
+Algebraic properties of trace congruence operations such as \emph{left/right cancellation} and \emph{projection} are well understood.
+They are intuitive and simple tools with many applications \cite{Ma2}.
+In this section we will generalize these cancellation and projection properties to comtrace and g-comtrace.
 The basic obstacle is switching from sequences to step sequences.

-\subsection{Properties of Comtrace Congruence}
+\subsection{Properties of comtrace congruence}

 Let us consider a comtrace alphabet $\theta=(E,sim,ser)$ where we reserve $\E$ to denote the set of all possible steps of $\theta$ throughout this section.\\

 For each step sequence or enumerated step sequence $x = X_1\ldots X_k$, we define the \emph{step sequence weight} of $x$ as $\wei(x)\df\Sigma_{i=1}^k|X_i|$.
 We also define $\Al(x) \df \bigcup_{i=1}^k X_i$.\\